 OSHA announced revisions to the system employers' use to track and record workplace injuries and illnesses.
 The final rule became effective on January 1, 2002 and affects approximately 1.3 million establishments.
 The revised rule is designated to produce better information about occupational injuries and illnesses while simplifying the overall recordkeeping system for employers.
 New forms have been have been adopted after the 2002 final ruling including: OSHA Forms 300, 301, and 300A.
 Our experts will come to your place of business to review your records and work with your staff until they feel confident when recording injuries and illnesses.

-South Central College offers courses in cooperation with the Midwest Center for Occupational Health and Safety.
-The OSHA Compliance Solutions Department at South Central College offers a series of courses drawing on the expertise of our instructors and intended to meet the needs of occupational safety and health professionals currently working in the field.
-Contact the OSHA Compliance Solutions team at (507) 389-7348 or
+South Central College offers courses in cooperation with the Great Lakes Regional OSHA Education Center.
+The CBI Workplace Safety and Health Team at South Central College offers a series of courses drawing on the expertise of our instructors and intended to meet the needs of occupational safety and health professionals currently working in the field.
+Contact the CBI Workplace Safety and Health Team at (507) 332-5868 or

 to learn more about the following courses:

 500 Trainer Course in Occupational Safety and Health Standards for the Construction Industry

 501 Trainer Course in Occupational Safety and Health Standards for General Industry